PhD - Rutgers, the State University of New Jersey

 - 2011-2013 Bristol-Myers Squibb/Irvington Institute Fellowship

-- Epigenetic regulation of T cell lineage specification and function
+- Epigenetic and transcriptional control of regulatory T cell lineage specification and function

-- Molecular basis of T cell stability and plasticity
+- Mechanisms governing regulatory T cell stability and plasticity

-- Development of new tools to study T cell biology
+- Development of new tools and analytical platforms to investigate T cell tolerance

 The pleiotropic roles of the adaptive immune system in immunity, tolerance and tissue homeostasis rely on the proper behavior of highly specialized lymphocytes.
 The differentiation and function of these cells are controlled by distinct transcriptional and epigenetic programs.
-The Feng laboratory uses cutting-edge technologies and innovative approaches to explore the fundamental principles governing cellular identities and function of T cells at the genetic, molecular and cellular level in a variety of immunological settings.
+The Feng laboratory uses cutting-edge technologies and innovative approaches to explore the fundamental principles governing cellular identities and function of T cells at the genetic, molecular and cellular level in a variety of immunological settings, including autoimmune diseases and cancer.

 Chinen T, Kannan AK, Levine AG, Fan X, Klein U, Zheng Y, Gasteiger G, Feng Y, Fontenot JD, Rudensky AY.
 An essential role for the IL-2 receptor in Treg cell function.
 Nat Immunol 17:1322-1333.
 2016.